 There are several factors at play here, not the least of which (encouraged by aggressive litigation lawyers) is the rapidly increasing tendency for dissatisfied patients to sue their surgeon.
 Some doctors aggravate the problem by advertising that results are "undetectable" and "painless" and that "only one session is needed".
 Although all these claims may be true for some fortunate individuals, they are by no means the general rule and post-operative pain and lack of graft hair density are common grumbles by patients at follow-up.
 Some patients are acutely disappointed with their results and angry with the surgeon and this is particularly the case if they have not been carefully counseled before surgery.
 As Hair Restoration Surgery has become ever more commercial, some physician’s claims have become outrageous and this unfortunate trend may be expected to continue as competition for patients become even more intense.

 These men will drop out of work or university, withdraw from all social contact, and will sit in the surgeon’s office with a cap pulled firmly around their ears.
 These men undoubtedly have psychiatric problems and surgery should be firmly rejected or deferred.
-If a decision is made to proceed it is comforting to have a psychiatrist’s opinion and blessing well before surgery.There is no doubt that the conservative surgeon will have less problem patients but then he will also have a lot less patients in general, as the 20-35 year old group makes up at least one third of the average hair replacement clientele.
+If a decision is made to proceed it is comforting to have a psychiatrist’s opinion and blessing well before surgery.There is no doubt that the conservative surgeon will have fewer problem patients but then he will also have a lot fewer patients in general, as the 20-35-year-old group makes up at least one-third of the average hair replacement clientele.
 This high rejection rate would result in a large number of otherwise suitable young men being denied the undoubted benefits which would result from a more luxuriant head of hair.

-Mechanical harvesting of grafts and mechanization of the implantation process are both currently under investigation and a number of mechanical devises have already been patented by Crassas, Choi, Boudjema, Rassman and Markman.
-Although these do not yet meet with general approval from the profession, further advances in this direction may be expected in the years ahead.( 73,74, 75, 76 , 77, )There is still no general agreement about such fundamentals as the best methods of wound suturing, post operative wound care or the management of the implanted grafts.
+Mechanical harvesting of grafts and mechanization of the implantation process are both currently under investigation and a number of mechanical devices have already been patented by Crassas, Choi, Boudjema, Rassman, and Markman.
+Although these do not yet meet with general approval from the profession, further advances in this direction may be expected in the years ahead.( 73,74, 75, 76 , 77, )There is still no general agreement about such fundamentals as the best methods of wound suturing, post-operative wound care or the management of the implanted grafts.
 All these facets of hair restoration and others need to be subjected to closer scientific scrutiny in the years ahead.

 Whatever the technique, the benefits of new hair growth resulting from carefully planned and executed hair restoration surgery cannot be denied and the operation is firmly entrenched in the surgical repertoire.

-Same 5 hair follicular group appears to consist of a two hair and three hair unit.
+The same 5 hair follicular group appears to consist of two hair and three hair unit.